 We are also a Certified Organic poultry processor.
 The biggest reason that we process our birds ourselves is control.
 We know exactly what is going on with our chickens and our finished product.
 When you take one of our chickens home, it’s leaving the farm for the first time since it arrived on its 1st day of life.
 If knowing where your food comes from is important, then this is your chicken.

 We are not USDA inspected, and for this reason we can only sell whole chickens.
-Cooking a whole chicken is simple whether its grilled, smoked or roasted.
-Parting out a whole chicken into legs, wings and breasts whether its raw or cooked takes minutes once you've got the hang of it.
+Cooking a whole chicken is simple whether it's grilled, smoked, simmered or roasted.
+Parting out a whole chicken into legs, wings and breasts — whether it's raw or cooked —takes only minutes once you've got the hang of it.
 With the remaining bones and neck, you’ve got all you need to make a delicious broth.
-If you’re new to cooking whole chickens you’re sure to be surprised by the amount of meat and broth one chicken will yield.
-Whole chickens are an incredible value.
+If you’re new to cooking whole chickens you’re sure to be surprised by the amount of meat and broth one chicken will yield: whole chickens are an incredible value.

 2020 Processing Schedule (all Tuesdays): 7/6, 7/20, 8/3, 8/17, 8/31, 9/14, 9/28